 These changes will be put into a new 2.1 branch, and removed from the 2.0 branch.

 Yesterday I made more progress on the current plan, which Matt explains here:

-#3 Updated by Derik Barseghian almost 9 years ago
+#3 Updated by Derik Barseghian about 9 years ago

 As part of this I've removed the File=>Save and File=>Save As menu items.
 Since module-dependencies are stored in kar manifests, attempting to open a workflow as xml in a suite that doesn't support that workflow's needs would result in errors, and not the import module dependency prompt you now get for kars.
 Discussion for this menu change, and how to re-enable them is found here: